nmrenyi/nmrenyi/README.md

 My research interest includes **recommendation system**, information retrieval, deep learning, machine learning and **ALL THAT CAN BENEFIT HUMAN RACE, especially our next generation, our children.**

 Feel free to contact me by [renyi1006@gmail.com](mailto:renyi1006@gmail.com).
 I'm always open to conversations and collaboration.

-After all, including research and technology, there stands a colourful world for us to **EXPLORE**!
+I always believe, including research and technology, there stands a colourful world for us to **EXPLORE**!

 <!-- Some of my Github statistics are listed below. -->
 <!--